Dr Gabriel Katz Wisel

 Research supervision:

-I would be happy to supervise students working on Latin American Politics, Political Behaviour, Political Economy and Political Methodology.
-Students I have previously supervised have gone on to have successful careers in academia and international organisations in the UK and Europe.
+I would be happy to supervise students working on Political Economy and Data Science.
+Students I have previously supervised have gone on to have successful careers in academia and international organisations in the UK, Europe and the US.

 Previous PhD Students (at University of Exeter):